Post Launch Depression

 The app we’d slaved over for months.
 Appearing front and centre.
 The prime spot.
 The main banner on the App Store.
 Yes!
 We’d finally done it.
 We’d made it.

 The app went to number 1 worldwide, but nothing lasts forever.
 Over the coming days and weeks, it sank down in the charts as newer apps were released and featured.
 It had a week of riding high in the charts, then the inevitable drop came.
 It’s crushing to watch your app free-fall out of the charts.
-It’s as if your mood is directly tied to the chart position of the app.
-I always get a post-launch lull, it’s horrible.
-I call it post-launch depression (PLD).
-I've not heard it openly talked about before, but it exists.
-I know it does because I get it after every launch.
-Perhaps you've experienced it too.
+It’s as if your mood is directly tied to chart positions.

 Releasing an app is like a drug, it gets you hooked.
-You want to feel that manufactured high again.
-The adrenaline you get from shipping a product is like nothing else.
+You want to feel that high again.
+The adrenaline you get from shipping a product is addicting.
 Reading the reviews, seeing where it lands in the charts.
 Hoping it gets into the top ten, reading about it in the press.
 Secretly wishing it’s a number 1 hit.
 I never get tired of it.

 Knowing people love what I’ve poured my heart and soul into is a buzz like nothing else.